 Raw Bites takes minutes to whip together, packed with nutrients, healthy fats from avocado, fiber and are super satisfying.
 They have always been a favorite go-to snack around here.

 It's easy for the kids to grab out of the fridge, made with simple pantry ingredients, great to curb the afternoon munchies and the dreaded mid afternoon energy slump.
-It could easily pass as dessert like these Chocolate Date Balls or Almond Butter Balls.
+It could easily pass as dessert like these Date Balls or Almond Butter Balls.

 These go by variety of names like energy bites, protein balls, power balls, guilt free truffles, protein bites, raw bites or energy balls.